GoogleCloudPlatform/dataproc-templates/python/notebooks/spanner/README.md

-## Jupyter Notebook Solution for migrating MySQL database to CLoud Spanner using Dataproc Templates
+## Jupyter Notebook Solution for migrating MySQL database to lLoud Spanner using Dataproc Templates

 Template for reading tables from HIVE Database and writing to BigQuery Dataset.